 At Repsycho we check all footwear before we sell it.
 Instore we always encourage customers to try on and examine the item.
 When listing online we try to describe the item fully and honestly so you can make a confident decision.

-Vintage clothing is brilliant, but for some, it’s just too much hard work; locating, fixing, cleaning, then it doesn’t bloody fit!
-Well, whatever your nut loaf with true vintage shopping, vintage-inspired could be the answer.
+Vintage clothing is brilliant, but for some it’s just too much hard work.
+Locating, fixing, cleaning, then it doesn’t bloody fit!
+Well, whatever your nut loaf with true vintage shopping, vintage-inspired clothing could be the answer.

-Usually, they are spanking brand new- if you like that sort of thing!
+Usually, vintage inspired items are spanking brand new- if you like that sort of thing!

 Vintage-inspired clothing is more readily available than true vintage.